 When it comes to shutter style the trend seems to be going the way of the simple yet versatile full height shutter.
 The more traditional tier on tier and café style options are often combined with the more contemporary hidden tilt rod option to give them a modern twist.
-These styles will always be popular throughout London due the multitude of bay windows found throughout the capital.
+These styles will always be popular throughout London due to the multitude of bay windows found throughout the capital.

-The other popular styles are solid panel and shaped shutters.
+The other popular styles are a solid panel and shaped shutters.
 Solid panels shutters are exactly as the name suggests, Solid.
-They hark back to the traditional styles that were commonly built in to casement windows in Georgian architecture though have since been adapted to suit any window type.
+They hark back to the traditional styles that were commonly built into casement windows in Georgian architecture though have since been adapted to suit any window type.
 Shaped shutters are designed to fit the most intricate of window designs from arches to triangles and everything in-between.

 Full height shutters cover the full length of a window.
 This is a popular style for windows that aren’t as tall as other windows or where cafe style isn’t wanted.
 It is also often used in instances where it is presumed that the shutters will not open at all.
-In this case the shutters mimic the natural design of the window itself, matching panels with panes to maximise light.
+In this case, the shutters mimic the natural design of the window itself, matching panels with panes to maximise light.

 This is a contemporary way of designing full height shutters and with a huge range of custom made mounting options and a plethora of panel configurations; they can be designed to suit your requirements.

-The advantage of this style is most effective on properties that overlooked or on street-level, as is often the case in many locations in London, for example ground floor and basement flats or houses.
+The advantage of this style is most effective on properties that overlooked or on street-level, as is often the case in many locations in London, for example, ground floor and basement flats or houses.
 The bottom half results in privacy, the exposed window still lets in all the light.
-People have this style for the privacy and complement them with curtains or blinds.
+People have this style for privacy and complement them with curtains or blinds.